 Why not go a step further and use a solution that lets agents invoke canned responses automatically within seconds?
 A tool like OSlash Snippets!

-Recommended reading: Embrace faster messaging and better user interactions with OSlash Snippets
+Recommended reading: Embrace faster messaging and better user interactions with OSlash text expander

 Snippets lets you create shortcuts that automatically summon your canned responses or other frequently used pieces of texts simply by typing o/<snippet-name>.